hth313/boost41/doc/memory.rst

 View the mantissa of the value in X. This displays all digits of the X register, stripping off any exponent.
 The actual value in X is not affected.
-The bring back to the normal display, press the back arrow key as usual.
+The bring back to the normal display, press the back arrow key.

 .. index:: fix/end mode